grahampugh/grahampugh.github.io/_posts/2019-04-19-macos-java-autopkg.md

 ## AdoptOpenJDK

 The AdoptOpenJDK project is maintaining a wide range of JDK and JRE installers.
 They offer JDK and JRE LTS builds for versions 8 and 11 over a wide range of platforms, as well as version 12.
-These are available to download from Github (LINK).
+These are available to download from Github.

 I have made recipes for [AdoptOpenJDK 8 JDK and JRE](https://github.com/grahampugh/recipes/tree/master/AdoptOpenJDK).

 ## Amazon Corretto JDK

-Amazon maintain freely licensed, LTS versions of JDK 8 and 11. (https://docs.aws.amazon.com/corretto/index.html).
+Amazon maintain freely licensed, [LTS versions of JDK 8 and 11](https://docs.aws.amazon.com/corretto/index.html).

 [Rich Trouton][@rtrouton] maintains AutoPkg recipes for the JDK versions 8 and 11, which take the signed packages from Amazon's download site.